tf21sam/EchoScribe_2/README.md

 🤖 Step 7 – Ask it anything
 You ask a question like “What is GitHub?” and boom!
 It finds the most relevant parts of the transcript and gives you an answer like a very focused intern who actually watched the video.

+🛠️ What Tech Is Used?

+    FastAPI — Our backend boss.

+    Streamlit — For the smooth user interface.

+    Whisper — The transcription hero.

+    ChromaDB + SentenceTransformers — For embeddings & search.

+    yt_dlp + ffmpeg + pydub — The media mafia.